 Acronym of Extract, Transform and Load, ETL is the core process for building and working with the data warehouse.
 Right from pulling the data from multiple data sources to storing it to the final data warehouse in the most integrated form, ETL takes care of each and every movement and processing of data from source to destination.
-This ETL sequence also comprises cleaning of data after extraction.
+This ETL sequence also comprises the cleaning of data after extraction.

 The first step is to pull or dig out data from multiple/heterogeneous desired sources and applications, making it available for further processing.
 During data extraction, it is not decided as of what actual or relevant data is required by the end-user and thus, more data than needed is extracted and the filtering is performed later.
 However, some sources like operational systems allow some transformations even during the extraction phase.

-More importantly, the extraction process should be carried out in a way that it does no harm to the original data source with respect to performance and response time.
-There are two key ways to perform extract step.
+More importantly, the extraction process should be carried out in a way that does no harm to the original data source with respect to performance and response time.
+There are two key ways to perform the extract step.
 The type of extraction that users choose relies on the source system and the destination business requirements in the warehouse.

 Not many of the data warehouses allow transformations during the extraction phase but promote full extraction, especially when dealing with massive amounts of data.